Gbenro/journal-backend/README.md

-# Journal Backend Service
+# Mirror Scribe Backend with Persistent Storage

-FastAPI backend service for the GPT Agent Journaling System.
-This service provides the database layer and core CRUD operations for journal entries using SQLite for maximum reliability.
+FastAPI backend service for the GPT Agent Journaling System with intelligent tagging and persistent storage.
+This service provides the database layer and core CRUD operations using SQLite with Railway persistent volumes for maximum reliability and data persistence.

 ## 🚀 Railway Deployment